supabase/supabase-swift/README.md

 | Linux | ☑️ |
 | Windows | ☑️ |

-✅ Official support
+> ✅ Official support
+>
-☑️ Works but not officially supported
+> ☑️ Works but not officially supported, and not guaranttee to keep working on future versions of the library.

 ## Usage